WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 add_action('init', 'shortcode_init');

 This ensures that the function is only called once WordPress has finished loading.
-Now that we’ve covered the theory, let’s look at some example situations.
+Now that we’ve covered the theory, here are some examples.

 Creating a Custom Shortcode in WordPress